First Time User? Enroll now.

 Home > Health Library > HIV and Exercise

-Participation in competitive sports does not pose a risk of spreading HIV to other athletes or coaches.
+Competitive sports can be fun ways to get exercise.
+They don't pose a risk of spreading HIV to other athletes or coaches.
 In sports in which exposure to blood can occur, the risk of spreading HIV is very small.
-But if a person (HIV-infected or not) does start to bleed, he or she should be taken out of the game and the wounds should be covered before the person returns to the game.
+But if a person, HIV-infected or not, starts to bleed, they should leave the game.
+The wounds should be covered before the person returns to the game.

 Current as of: